BullDogPatch/week4-assignment/README.md

 🏹 Add a delete button to each message and a DELETE route in the server.
 🏹 Create an option for users to like others’ posts.

+### Goals

+Have basic validation come on the form for 2 seconds so that when user submits with less than so many characters it gives a little message.

 Deployed frontend: https://week4-assignment-1.onrender.com/
 Deployed backend: https://week4-assignment-mqdw.onrender.com/comments